 In just 600 words, the family proclamation outlines what President Dallin H. Oaks declared as “the Lord’s reemphasis of the gospel truths we need to sustain us through current challenges to the family … [it] is a statement of eternal truth, the will of the Lord for His children who seek eternal life.
 It has been the basis of Church teaching and practice … and will continue so for the future.” (link)

 The family proclamation begins with a unified, stage-setting declaration: “We, the First Presidency and the Council of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints.”
-This is important because it tells us who is declaring these words and by what authority they are doing so.
+This tells us who is declaring these words and by what authority they are doing so.
 These are prophets, seers and revelators speaking to the world about the truths of the family.
 Of this apostolic authority, Elder Neuenschwander of the Seventy says:

 The fundamental responsibility of prophets, seers, and revelators, all of whom bear apostolic authority, is to bear certain testimony of the name of Jesus Christ in all the world.
 This basic call to be a special witness of His name has remained constant whenever Apostles have been on the earth. …